How Car Insurance Works: Everything You Need to Know Before You Hit the Road

 Lender requirements

-Lenders and lessors require comprehensive and collision coverage in most cases.
-They may also require gap or uninsured and underinsured motorist protection.
+Lenders and leasing companies usually require you to buy comprehensive and collision coverage.
+They may also require you to have gap insurance or uninsured/underinsured motorist (UM/UIM) coverage.

 Let’s take a closer look at each.